Media rights dominate sports, and MLS is losing the TV war in the U.S.

 But Major League Soccer needs to make sure that they don’t take the “World Cup effect” for granted.
 After the tournament ends, there will be several top European clubs traveling across the United States and playing in front of large crowds to take advantage of the massive interest.
 These clubs could include Manchester City and Arsenal.
 And undoubtedly these teams will appeal to many soccer fans in the United States because of the quantity and quality of international stars who would have just finished playing in the biggest tournament in the world.

 Honestly, I don’t see Major League Soccer doing well in the soccer TV wars in the United States.
 Fox Soccer Channel and ESPN have already made it clear that they’re more interested in showing the Premier League than MLS.
-During a MLS season, or even after a season ends, how many MLS games are shown on repeat on Fox?
-Fox’s programming is heavily tilted in favor of the Premier League.
+Fox’s programming tilts heavily in favor of the Premier League.
+We do not see the same repeat broadcasts of MLS on TV.
 Heck, the TV ratings on Fox for MLS are the same as for WPS.
 And WPS pays Fox for that airtime.

 The soccer landscape is not all doom and gloom for Major League Soccer.
 Hopefully the United States will advance deep into the tournament this summer and it’ll give MLS the opportunity to put some of its players in the spotlight and to generate more interest in the sport, the league and its players.